escuccim/mammography-models/ReadMe.md

 This could prove very useful to radiologists, allowing them to screen out scans which have high probabilities of being either normal or abnormal and focus on more ambiguous scans.

 ## Conclusion
-While we have been able to achieve high accuracy on both classifying to normal/abnormal as well as classifying the type and pathology of abnormalities, training dataset 6 and 8 were constructed in an artificial fashion which may not generalize to raw scans.
-Dataset 9 did not use any zooms on the ROIs, so models trained on this dataset should be more applicable to classifying raw images.
+While we have been able to achieve higher than expected accuracy on both classifying to normal/abnormal as well as classifying the type and pathology of abnormalities, training dataset 6 and 8 were constructed in an artificial fashion which may not generalize to raw scans.
+Dataset 9 was constructed specifically to avoid this problem, and while the results for models trained on this dataset were not as good as for models trained on dataset 8, they were still better than we had expected.

-In addition, we found that the validation results of the models tended to be rather volatile.
-This may be due to the relatively small size of the test and validation datasets compared to the training data, or it may be that the networks are not learning features relevant to the test datasets.
-The fact that the validation accuracy often did not seem tied to the training accuracy concerns us as to the ability of the models to generalize.
+The relative volatility of the validation accuracy and recall also are a cause for concern as to whether the models are learning features that will generalize to other datasets, if such datasets were available.
+However, models trained on Dataset 9 performed relatively well on the MIAS data, which is a very good indication that the models are learning useful features and can generalize.

-Despite these problems with our results, we feel that we have demonstrated the Convolutional Neural Networks can be trained to recognize abnormalities in mammograms, with recall over 90%, substantially above human performance.
+Despite these problems with our results, we feel that, as a proof of concept, we have demonstrated the Convolutional Neural Networks can be trained to recognize abnormalities in mammograms, with recall over 90%, substantially above human performance.

-At very low and very high thresholds, most of our models were able to achieve either very high recall or very precision.
-We feel that in order to put a system like this into actual practice, it would be more useful to output the probability of a scan being abnormal than to output the classification.
-This would allow the system to provide radiologists with additional information to use when reviewing scans rather than replacing them entirely.
+The life and death nature of breast cancer makes putting a system like this into practice difficult.
+However the fact that adjusting the thresholds makes it possible to achieve either very high precision or very high recall offers the possibility of using such systems to aid radiologists rather than replacing them.
+Outputting probabilities rather than predictions would provide radiologists with additional information to aid them in reading scans.

-Future work would include creating a system which could take an entire, unaltered scan as input and determine if it contains abnormalities and if so, where.
-This could be accomplished using methods such as YOLO, a sliding window, or an attention model.
-Unfortunately future work is constrained by the lack of available training data.
+To this end, future work would include creating a system which takes an entire scan as input and analyses it for abnormalities.
+Algorithms such as a sliding window, YOLO or attention models could also indicate what areas of the scans should be looked at closely.
+Unfortunately, the lack of available training data seems to be the bottleneck for developing these ideas further.

 ## Supplementary Files